Linuxman-co/auto-vpn/README.md

     `cd auto-vpn`

     `chmod +x {openvpn.sh,win-client.sh}`

+    During Updates, you may be asked which grub configuration to use, just select to keep the current (default selected)

     During Postfix Configuration, select **Internet Site**, **system mail name** will be the hostname of your VPS.